Constitution And Statement of Faith

 Section 2 – Allocations

-Moneys received by Emmanuel Baptist Church shall be allocated according to a budget prepared annually by the Deacons and adopted by the church in its January congregational business meeting.
+Moneys received by Emmanuel Baptist Church shall be allocated according to a budget prepared annually by the elders with the assistance of the deacons assisting with church finance and adopted by the church in its January congregational business meeting.
 The allocations of the budget shall be retroactive to January 1 of the year of its adoption and continue in force through December 31 of the same year.
-The annual budget may be adjusted at any time during the year as the Lord supplies and the need arises when recommended to the church by the Deacons and adopted by the church.
+The annual budget may be adjusted at any time during the year as the Lord supplies and the need arises when recommended to the church by the elders and adopted by the church.
 All undesignated gifts to Emmanuel Baptist Church shall be used to fulfill its budget commitments.
 All designated gifts and special offerings shall be used as designated and/or for the purpose given.

 Section 3 – Remuneration